mikepenelopescafe/penelopes-venue/src/content/services/private-party.md

 From milestone birthdays to children's celebrations, our space provides the perfect backdrop for creating lasting memories with family and friends.

 ### Anniversary Celebrations
-Elegant anniversary dinners and milestone celebrations with sophisticated ambiance and personalized touches.
+Moody anniversary dinners and milestone celebrations with a warm, laid‑back feel.

 ### Graduation Parties
 Celebrate academic achievements with family-friendly spaces, catering options, and entertainment areas for all ages.